mike10004/virtualbox-auto/README.md

 virtualbox-auto
 ===============

-This repository contains a **systemd** service file that causes Python programs that start and stop VirtualBox VMs to be executed on boot and shutdown.
+This is a **systemd** service that starts and stops VirtualBox VMs on system boot and shutdown.

 ## Configuration